ivanursul/ivanursul/articles/java/lists.md

 You can, also, see a declaration such as *List<String> text = new ArrayList<String>();*.
 This way, named *Polymorphism*, is usually used because the object named *"text"* is intended to be used as a List and it is recommended to declare it as List<String> type.

  ### <a href="#linkedList" name="linkedList"><i class="fa fa-link anchor" aria-hidden="true"></i></a> LinkedList

+A LinkedList is a linear data structure where elements are linked by using pointers.
+That means that the elements are not stored at contiguous memory locations.
+There are:
+* Singly Linked List,
+* Circular Linked List,
+* Doubly Linked List.